valendesigns/option-tree/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.1.8 =
+Added Typography, Background, & CSS option types.
+Lots of way to extend them, as well.

 = 1.1.7 =
 Lots of additions, none critical just fun.
 Added layouts & upload to slider.
 As well, started including action hooks for extending and integrating with other plugins.